From SFT to RL: Demystifying the Post-Training Pipeline for LLM-based Vulnerability Detection: Preliminaries

 As established by recent studies~\citep{32,33,35,37,38,39}, LLMs restricted to isolated functions suffer from semantic blindness.
 Without broader context such as inter-procedure dependencies and global state behaviors, LLMs often hallucinate assumptions~\citep{32,33,39}, leading to false positives (by overlooking external sanitizers) or false negatives (by missing trigger conditions).
-However, most existing VD datasets are restricted to the function-level~\citep{5,47,48,72,17}, failing to provide complete context~\citep{43,44,45,46}, or lacking sufficient context-level data to support model post-training~\citep{40,41,42}.
+However, as shown in Table~\ref{tab:vd_datasets}, most existing VD datasets have the following limitations: (1) function-level VD datasets lack contextual information~\citep{5,47,48,72,17}, which may lead to hallucinated dependencies during LLM reasoning; (2) some datasets, such as JitVul~\citep{43}, ReposVul~\citep{45}, and SecVulEval~\citep{46}, claim to be context-level but lack contextual information for the majority of their samples; (3) several context-level datasets, such as CORRECT~\citep{39}, rely on ground-truth vulnerability locations, such as patch diffs, to guide context extraction, which is inconsistent with real-world scenarios where vulnerability locations are unknown.
+Other datasets, such as CORRECT~\citep{39} and SECODEPLT~\citep{100}, construct shared contexts for both vulnerable and patched versions, failing to account for newly introduced contexts such as function calls during patching; and (4) certain datasets lack sufficient context-level data to support model post-training~\citep{43,39,100} or even benchmarking, such as SVEN~\citep{98} and SecLLMHolmes~\citep{21}.

-To address these gaps, we construct a context-aware C/C++ VD dataset, as detailed in Section~\ref{sec:data_split} and Appendix~\ref{sec:datasets}.
-Building on existing function-level datasets with high labeling accuracy~\citep{17,46}, we exclude irrelevant functions to keep only the target vulnerability-patch pairs.
+To address these issues, we construct a context-aware C/C++ VD dataset, as detailed in Section~\ref{sec:data_split} and Appendix~\ref{sec:datasets}.
+Building on existing function-level datasets with high labeling accuracy~\citep{17,46}, we exclude irrelevant functions to retain only the target vulnerability-patch pairs.
 We then apply data deduplication and comment removal to reduce the risk of data leakage.
-To enrich these function-level code snippets with their surrounding context, we use Joern~\citep{65} to generate Code Property Graphs (CPGs) for each sample, which enables the extraction of critical dependencies such as global variables, type definitions, macros, and callee functions.
+To further enhance data quality and robustness, we adopt a hybrid pipeline that leverages Clang-based~\citep{101} builds for precise dependency resolution, with Joern~\citep{65} serving as a fallback when compilation fails, ensuring broader coverage across diverse codebases.
+To enrich these function-level code snippets with their surrounding context, we utilize the extracted build information and Code Property Graphs (CPGs) to capture critical dependencies such as global variables, type definitions, macros, and callee functions.
+This combined strategy enables accurate recovery of code context beyond the local function scope, addressing limitations in prior datasets that lack comprehensive contextual information.
+Finally, to validate the quality of the constructed dataset, two authors inspect a random subset of 400 samples and observe that the extracted context achieves over 95\% accuracy, demonstrating the reliability of our context construction pipeline.